-Another 3D treatment technology that we implore is computer guided implant surgery.
+Another 3D treatment technology that we implore is computer-guided implant surgery.
 This interactive system is used to determine the best position to place each implant with 100% accuracy.
-For the patient, this means that the implant will be placed precisely where it needs to go, minimizing discomfort and healing time, reducing surgical risks, avoiding unneccesary bone grafts and give more esthetic final results.
+For the patient, this means that the implant will be placed precisely where it needs to go, minimizing discomfort and healing time, reducing surgical risks, avoiding unnecessary bone grafts and give more aesthetic final results.

 While surgical guides add some cost, they speed up the actual surgery (some surgeries last only a few minutes with a guide).
-While Dr. Duke has extensive experience plaing implants without guides, the accuracy and predictability of a guide can never be matched by free hand surgery.
-In complex cases a surgical guide is the way to go.
+While Dr. Duke has extensive experience placing implants without guides, the accuracy and predictability of a guide can never be matched by freehand surgery.
+In complex cases, a surgical guide is the way to go.
 These complex cases include: